Art History 3

 Theorectical lectures focused on artwork analysis.

-Theorectical/practice lectures based on discussion and reflection on the contents covered in the lectures, through the analysis of works of art and commentary of texts (whenever possible)
+Theorectical/practice lectures based on discussion and reflection on the contents covered in the lectures.

 Software used in class